-Management's Response: Management will work to implement the above recommendations.
+Views of Responsible Officials: Management will work to implement the above recommendations.

-SCHEDULE OF FINDINGS AND RESPONSES JUNE 30, 2016
+SCHEDULE OF FINDINGS AND RESPONSES JUNE 30, 2017

-Finding 2016-004 (Significant Deficiency)
+Finding 2017-004 (Significant Deficiency)

-Condition: As part of the audit we noted that the cash receipts for the Parks fund are received by one person.
+Condition: As part of the audit we noted that cash receipts for the Parks department are received by one person.
 All park ticket sales and concession sales are received and accounted for by one person.
 There are no policies or procedures in place to ensure accurate and complete accounting for ticket and concessions sales.
 This is a repeat finding from the prior year.